widelang/draft/README.md

 ### Enums

-Enum are not objects `</>`, it's kinda a named struct if default values.
+Enum are not objects `</>`, it's kinda a named struct with default values.

 Enums are created using `#` in prefixing its name.